camunda-community-hub/process-execution-automator/doc/loadtestscenario/Tutorial.md

 Note that Elastic Search is not a bottleneck for Zeebe.
 To verify that, the "latest position exported" is compared to the "latest position executed", and they are close.
-But the issue will be in Operate: the dashboard may be late in regard to the reality
+But the issue will be in Operate: the dashboard may be late regarding the reality
 ![Exporter position](test_2/test-2-ExporterPosition.png)

 The final result in Operate shows that it seems there is no major bottleneck